Mission & Vision

 The company achieves Shared Joy through Flights of Fancy: journeys through the imagination, which it takes through the plays of William Shakespeare.

 But why?
 Shakespeare’s work is troublesome, to say the least.
 The text is rife with sexism, racism, and misogyny.
 The centuries-old culture surrounding it has stigmatized BIPOC, disabled, gender-diverse, and body-diverse artists.
 What’s more, stories told by one white, male, Elizabethan playwright may not resonate with everyone in the same way, or at all—nor should we expect them to.
 Yet, the work still offers sweeping journeys, fiery emotions, flawed and relatable characters.
 If not universal, these plays do have the potential to hold, as ‘twere, the mirror up to a broad spectrum of nature.
-Midsommer Flight believes this work can be for anyone.
+It may not be for everyone, but Midsommer Flight believes this work can be for anyone.

 If so, it must be made accessible: available to anyone who wants to participate.
 Midsommer Flight fosters:

 – Financial accessibility by offering all Free and Pay-What-You-Can productions;

 – Aesthetic and cultural accessibility by hiring diverse artists to interpret these stories;

 – Textual accessibility by working with actors to clarify the language for all audience members;

 – Geographic accessibility by touring to different areas of the city;

 – Physical accessibility by performing in public spaces.